ramified/personal_handwritten_collection/README.md

 - Motives: *Lectures on the Theory of Pure Motives*.
 The yoga of motive looks like some generalization of the yoga of six functors.

 I hope that (as well as reimbursement+insurance+illness) can explain the very long gap.
 Anyhow, I should stop this gap now.

+Nov 17th-24th: Participate in the conference in Singapore.
+Stayed in the flight.